Phosphorus in diet

 Fruits and vegetables contain only small amounts of phosphorus.

-Phosphorus is so readily available in the food supply, so deficiency is rare.
+Phosphorus is so readily available in the food supply that deficiency is rare.

 Excessively high levels of phosphorus in the blood, although rare, can combine with calcium to form deposits in soft tissues, such as muscle.
 High levels of phosphorus in blood only occur in people with severe kidney disease or severe dysfunction of their calcium regulation.